StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

   * `pgrep`
   * `mpstat`

-* `pkill -G 1000` - Kill all processes own by user with ID 1000
+* `pkill -G 1000` - Kill all processes own by user with ID 1000.

-* `pgrep -lG 1002 sleep` - Show all processes owned by user 1000 related to `sleep` command
+* `pgrep -lG 1002 sleep` - Show all processes owned by user 1000 related to `sleep` command.

 ## Change kernel runtime parameters, persistent and non-persistent